Preorientations of the derived motivic multiplicative group: Motivic preorientations and orientations of the derived multiplicative group

-\begin{theorem} (Spitzweck-Ostvaer, Gepner-Snaith) There is an isomorpism of commutative monoids in $SH(S)$ between the underlying motivic spectrum of $S[\overline{W}(GL_1)][\beta^{-1}]$ and Voevodsky's motivic spectrum representing algebraic $K$-theory \cite[section 6.2]{Vo} where $\beta \in \pi_{2,1}(BGL_1)$ is a lift of the motivic Bott element. \end{theorem}
+\begin{theorem} (Spitzweck-{\O}stv{\ae}r, Gepner-Snaith) There is an isomorpism of commutative monoids in $SH(S)$ between the underlying motivic spectrum of $S[\overline{W}(GL_1)][\beta^{-1}]$ and Voevodsky's motivic spectrum representing algebraic $K$-theory \cite[section 6.2]{Vo} where $\beta \in \pi_{2,1}(BGL_1)$ is a lift of the motivic Bott element. \end{theorem}

 In light of this result, our Theorem \ref{premain} above may be rephrased by saying that {\it algebraic $K$-theory classifies orientations of the derived multiplicative group}.
 More precisely, one must either assume $S$ regular here or work with Weibel's homotopy invariant algebraic $K$-theory \cite{We} for non-regular base schemes.